alphagov/wcag-primer/source/documentation/index.md

 * 2.4.5 Unless a page is a step in a process, give people different ways of finding content (like searching or browsing links).
 [More about 2.4.5](/all.html#2-4-5-multiple-ways)
 * 2.4.6 Provide headings and form labels that will help people find content and complete tasks.
 [More about 2.4.6](/all.html#2-4-6-headings-and-labels-aa)
 * 2.4.7 Make sure that people using a keyboard to navigate can always see where they are on a page.
 [More about 2.4.7](/all.html#2-4-7-focus-visible-aa)
+* 2.5.1 [NEW] Do not require complex gestures to do things.
+[More about 2.5.1](/all.html#2-5-1-pointer-gestures-a)
+* 2.5.2 [NEW] Do not have controls or user interface components that fire as soon as they are touched.
+[More about 2.5.2](/all.html#2-5-2-pointer-cancellation-a)
+* 2.5.3 [NEW] Make sure that for user interface components with a visible label the accessible name matches.
+[More about 2.5.3](/all.html#2-5-3-label-in-name-a)
+* 2.5.4 [NEW] Make sure functionality can not only be activated by skaing or tilting the device.
+[More about 2.5.4](/all.html#2-5-4-motion-actuation-a)

 ### Principle 3: Understandable